 - 6.1.
-The additional posts requested would be subject to evaluation by Human Resources but based on the current staffing costs this is likely to be in the region of £250,000 an increase of £152,000 from the current budget of £98,000. - 6.2.
+The additional posts requested would cost in the region of £120,000 in addition to the current budget of £98,000. - 6.2.
 Currently the budget for delivering the community forum meetings is £2,000 covering venue hire and marketing materials.
-The proposal is to increase this to £15,000 so that each Question Time session will have a budget of £2000 for venue and marketing and the additional £5,000 would support the community forum and resident association events. - 6.3.
-This increase in budget forms part of the Communications Team growth bid that will be subject to the budget approval process.
+The proposal is to increase this to £15,000 so that Question Time sessions, community forum and resident association events will have sufficient funding for venue and marketing costs. - 6.3.
+This increase in budget forms part of the Communications Team growth bid for 2023/4 that has already been approved.